Ahmedsaed/100-days-of-code/Readme.md

 ### Day 77: Sep 9, 2022
 **Progress:**

-- Made some progress in Unlocking Information Security I course on edx
+- Made some progress in "Learning how to learn" course
 - Made some progress in AI programming with python - AWS scholarship
 - Made some progress in IT for automation - Google scholarship